sdiehl/write-you-a-haskell/evaluation.md

 ```

 The most notable feature of this encoding is that there is no distinct
 constructor for variables.
-Instead they are simply as values in the host
+Instead they are simply values in the host
 language.
 Some example expressions:

 ```haskell